 Records of German honorary society at UMC.

 Photographs, transparencies, and catalogs of Dingeldein's silverwork; including jewelry and sanctuary art designs.

 Duden, Gottfried (1785-1855), Report on a Journey to the Western States of North America, (C2600)

 Elsa Nagel’s English translation of Gottfried Duden’s Report on a Journey to the Western States of North America for the State Historical Society of Missouri.
 The volume, first published in 1829, documented Duden’s travel to the United States and pioneer life in Missouri.
 The book is considered to be one of the most influential works on German emigration.

 Eggen, Jacob, Papers, 1833-1875, (C2698)

-Notes and reminiscences of the history of Highland, IL.
-Also contains notes of an artillery soldier.
-Manuscripts written in German script.
+The papers of Jacob Eggen contain notes and reminiscences of the history of Highland, IL, as well as notes of an artillery soldier.
+Manuscripts are written in German script.

 Meeting records, historical sketches, music, poetry, memorials and other records of the Society; the "literary branch" of a St. Louis Turner Society from ca. 1907 to ca. 1961.
 The Society included a women's auxiliary and kept their records in German.

 Evangelical Bethel Congregation, Concordia, Missouri, Records, 1872-1947, (C1292)

 3 volumes and translations on 1 roll of microfilm